 The Reserve Bank of India has, from time to time, issued a number of guidelines/instructions/directives to banks on Priority Sector Lending.
 In order to enable the banks to have current instructions at one place, a Master Circular incorporating the existing guidelines/instructions/directives on the subject has been prepared and enclosed.
-This Master Circular consolidates all the circulars/mail box clarifications issued by Reserve Bank on the subject up to June 30, 2013 as indicated in the Appendix.
+This Master Circular consolidates the current instructions of all the circulars/mail box clarifications issued by Reserve Bank on the subject up to June 30, 2014 as indicated in the Appendix.